Viam Documentation

 • CLI: Control, manage, and test from the command-line from anywhere.

-You can use Viam to build entire projects or to add functionality to existing projects.
 Before you begin, we recommend reading How to think about building a machine to understand the building blocks of a machine and how to go from prototype to production.

 • Modules: The foundational building blocks of machines which keep your machine code maintainable as your project grows in complexity because you can make changes to single modules without changing the rest of the project.